-While Diani also has a good couple of mass tourism “machines”, there is also a number of small, cosy boutique hotels along the beach.
-At the top of that league, is AfroChic Diani Beach.
+While Diani has a couple of mass tourism “machines”, there is also a number of small, cosy boutique hotels.
+On top of that league, is AfroChic Diani Beach.

 Located right on Diani Beach, this exquisite little 10-room hotel is probably as close to perfection as you can get.

 Already on arrival, you know that you are expected, and all the staff already know who you are.
-Their complimentary welcome drink is a bit more elaborate than most other hotels: The AfroChic specialty is a sparkling wine / passion juice cocktail, mixed to your preference.
-It’s not limited to one drink either, as the waiter attending to you ensures your glass never runs dry while your luggage is being carried to your room, and the check-in formalities are being dealt with, from one of the poolside couches.
+Their complimentary welcome drink is a bit more elaborate than most other hotels.
+The AfroChic specialty is a sparkling wine / passion juice cocktail, mixed to your preference.
+Your waiter ensures your glass never runs dry while your luggage is being carried to your room.
+All check-in formalities are then handled from one of the poolside couches.

-The staff are impressively attentive and friendly, and Adriaan, the ever-present manager always seems ready to go that extra mile to deliver anything his guests ask for.
+The staff are impressively attentive and friendly.
+Adriaan, the ever-present manager, always seems ready to go that extra mile for whatever guests ask for.

 I am generally no fan of full-board hotel packages (in fact, I hate them).
 I make a notable exception for AfroChic, though.
 All meals here are à la carte, and with no fixed meal hours.
 They even emphasize that you can have breakfast at 17:00, should you so desire.
 The chef is also undoubtedly one of the best in Diani, so this is definitely not a place for weight watchers!